 Marvel is an all-in-one prototyping tool for bringing all your ideas to life.
 Marvel has many features, several integrations among which is the integrated user testing feature, which is highly important but rare among web design tools.
 But Marvel doesn’t stop there, it also enables real-time collaboration and handles all the design stages from prototyping to hand-off.

-This won’t be the last time we will mention Webflow.
+This won’t be the last time we mention Webflow.
 Webflow is one of the best no-code tools often used by pro and beginner web designers, and non-designers to bring their ideas to life with ease.
 Webflow allows you to build digital products of different complexities and without code.
 The best part of the platform is the high level of customization and dozens of responsive templates.
 The limitless possibilities of Webflow allow you to build anything you have in mind, and it also has various integrations which widen the horizon.
+Nevertheless, if it's not really your cup of tea, there are some Webflow alternatives worth considering.

 Our next web designer resource is Vectr.
 Vectr is a cloud-based illustration tool that enables creating both simple and complex illustrations, designing websites and mobile apps, and much more.
 The tool has a short learning curve with a simple drag-and-drop editor with which you can create, edit beautiful designs, blur-free logos, presentations, cards, and brochures.